mist-devel/mist-binaries/cores/next186/README.md

 - Added a standard MiST BIOS loader, the Next186.ROM will be loaded when the core starts.
 - Selectable CPU speed (Maximum, half, third, quarter).
 - CPU clock is 50 MHz, SDRAM clock is 100 MHz.
-- DSP coprocessor is disabled currently (out of BRAM), MP3 playing is not possible.
+- DSP coprocessor is enabled, but too slow for MP3 playing.
+- Using JTOPL2 as FM chip.
 - MPU 401 MIDI output.

 ## Usage